 your mother’s maiden name

-If you get a phone call, letter or in-person visitor purporting to be from the Census Bureau, and you want to verify its authenticity, the Census Bureau advises you to call the National Processing Center (NPC), at one of these numbers:
+If you get a phone call, letter or in-person visitor purporting to be from the Census Bureau, and you want to verify its authenticity, the Census Bureau advises you to call the National Processing Center (NPC) (an Authorized Partner), at one of these numbers:

 1-800-392-6975 Hagerstown, MD